OutreachGames/Ocean-Protector-Game/OPG_Educator-Resources/README.md

 # Educator Resources for Ocean Protector Game
-Various educator resources for the game Ocean Protector.
+Backup archive for educator resources for the game Ocean Protector.
+Note these resources are primarily available at https://www.outreachgames.org/OceanProtector/main.html.